WizardCarter/simple-config-library/README.md

-# chimconf
+# Simple Config Library (SCL)
 A fast, lightweight, header-only C++11 library for reading and writing from human-readable configuration files.

 https://github.com/WizardCarter/chimconf

-With chimconf, you can read/write from configuration files like example.config (provided) using simple code like the following:
+With SCL, you can read/write from configuration files like example.config (provided) using simple code like the following:

 ```c++
 //read from a file